Whis-dev/obsidian-template/personal-planning/README.md

    1. If create new daily to do file, at that file you can create weekly markdown file but it is not adjusted template.
    2. Use short key `cmd + p` (you need to set command palette).
    3. Search keyword `template`, and Select the `Templates: Insert template` menu.
-   4. You can find template list and select Weekly Tmeaplte
+   4. You can find template list and select `Weekly Template`.